-The upper row of parameters selects the modulation sources, the lower row of parameters (Labelled Amt) adjusts the modulation amount in the range 0 to 511.
+The left row of parameters selects the modulation sources, The right row of parameters (Labelled Amt) adjusts the modulation amount in the range 0 to 511.

 Step1 and Step2: Modulates the number of steps parameter.

 Pitch: Modulates the pitch of the granular sequence.